- IT Services

 Working from home is not going anywhere.
 In fact, research shows that post-pandemic 42% of employees who worked strictly from a company-based location will not return to the office.
 Do you know how this will impact your business?
 Learn more about the tools needed to protect your client data and improve employee productivity.

 Check out the latest happenings in the world of IT from our Locknet® experts.
 In this issue, we highlight some topics your organization should be aware of to minimize risks.
 Specifically, mitigating insider threats to your security and the risks of hanging on to legacy data.

 We know that eating healthy and exercising more can help maintain a healthy weight, yet why do so many of us avoid doing it?
 The same question could be asked of setting up strong passwords.

-Many companies are not choosing strong passwords—yet we know they are critical to the protection of both our workplace and personal data.
+Many companies are not choosing strong passwords—yet we know they are critical to the protection of both our work and personal data.

 A recent study on the psychology of passwords shows that:

 Unfortunately, cybercriminals are good at preying on our weaknesses—and small and medium-sized businesses (SMBs) continue to be a leading, and growing, target.

 A September 2017 report by the independent Ponemon Institute says, “The risk of a cyberattack is increasing for companies of all sizes and industries when compared to last year.
 More than 61% of SMBs have been breached in the last 12 months vs 55% in 2016."